csev/dj4e/assn/dj4e_install52.md

     pip install django==5.2 ## this may take a couple of minutes

 Sometimes these two commands take a long time.
-Run them one at a time in the shell.
+Run them one at a time in the console.
 When the servers are running slowly, each command can take more than ten minutes to finish.
 Be patient and wait until you see the `$` prompt indicating the command is complete before continuing.
 After they are complete, check your Django version.